bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step1.md

 `bdwb --version`{{execute}}

 <br>
-Now, to begin let us create the directory
+Now, to begin let us create the directory.
+This directory will house all the files and components necessary to create the application image.
 <br>`mkdir ~/Source`{{execute}}<br>
 `mkdir ~/Source/Spark`{{execute}}